-Philip Burrows Elected Chair of High Luminosity Large Hadron Collider (HL-LHC) Collaboration Board
+Professor Philip Burrows (1982, Physics), Tutorial Fellow of Jesus College Oxford, was elected Chair of the High Luminosity Large Hadron Collider (HL-LHC) Collaboration Board at the HL-LHC Collaboration meeting in September 2022 in Uppsala, Sweden.

 The HL-LHC project is led by CERN with the support of an international collaboration of 44 institutions in 20 countries – the vast majority in various European countries including Italy, Spain, Sweden and the United Kingdom – and including a number of CERN’s non-Member States such as the United States, Japan and Canada.
 The High-Luminosity LHC, which should be operational from the beginning of 2029, will allow physicists to study known mechanisms in greater detail, such as the Higgs boson, and observe rare new phenomena that might reveal themselves.
 For example, the High-Luminosity LHC will produce at least 15 million Higgs bosons per year, compared to around three million from the LHC in 2017.
 The HL-LHC project aims to increase the performance of the LHC in order to increase the potential for discoveries after 2029.